jarikomppa/soloud/README.md

 Zlib/LibPng licensed.
 Portable.
 Small.
 Simple.

-Official site can be found at: http://soloud-audio.com
+Official site can be found at http://soloud-audio.com with actual documentation and stuff.

 Preface
 -------